Truck Parking Usage Prediction with Decomposed Graph Neural Networks

 \subsection{Temporal Module}

 The temporal model is applied to acquire temporal dependencies with hidden vectors from the previous time step.
 To obtain the temporal dependencies of composed features, we constructed the GRU architecture using GCN, inspired by the baseline model \cite{bai2021}.
 This is the extension technique of Convolutional LSTM \cite{shi2015} to handle spatial dependencies into a temporal module.
-Figure \ref{fig:gru_gcn} illustrates the architecture of GRU, which can accommodate the graph structure and composed features.
-Within this framework, activation function $\sigma$ represents the sigmoid function, and parameters $W$ correspond to the weights.
-The function $f(v_t, A_t)$ denotes the computation of graph convolutions at time step $t$, which is subsequently concatenated with input hidden vectors.
+Figure \ref{fig:gru_gcn} illustrates the architecture of GRU, which can accommodate the graph structure and the composed features.
+Within this framework, the activation function $\sigma$ represents the sigmoid function, and the parameters $\mathbf{W}$ correspond to the weights.
+The function $f(\mathbf{v}_t, \mathbf{A}_t)$ denotes the computation of graph convolutions in the time step $t$, which is subsequently concatenated with the input hidden vectors.
 Accordingly, the structural convolution function can be formally defined as follows:

-Incorporating the structural formulas and temporal dependency function, our RegT-GCN formulation at the node level can be expressed as follows with the initial condition of $h_{0} = \gamma_{0}$.
+Incorporating the structural formulas and the temporal dependency function, our RegT-GCN formulation at the node level can be expressed as follows with the initial condition of $\mathbf{h}_{0} = \gamma_{0}$.

 where $\oplus$ denotes the concatenation operation applied to the hidden vectors.
 This formulation enables the modeling of temporal dependencies and information propagation in the graph-based neural network.